 I began my interview with Boris Kodjoe and Nicole Ari Parker a bit unusually, as the couple right away answered the questions they’re so often asked when spoken to.
 They met and fell in love on the set of the wildly successful Showtime drama Soul Food.
-They knew they’d fallen in love the same way that most people do: they just knew.
+They knew they’d fallen in love the same way that most people do: They just knew.
 And they keep the fire burning in their relationship the same way we all do, through dedication and working hard to do so.

-As the brand new hosts of daytime talk show The Boris and Nicole Show (debuting this week on Fox stations across the country), the couple was more interested in answering questions that were a little less superficial and a little more real.
+As the brand-new hosts of daytime talk show The Boris and Nicole Show (debuting this week on Fox stations across the country), the couple was more interested in answering questions that were a little less superficial and a little more real.

-It’s easy to look at Nicole and Boris, who both possess an almost uncanny gorgeousness, and only see the glitz and glamour.
+It’s easy to look at Nicole and Boris, who both possess an almost uncanny gorgeousness, and see only the glitz and glamour.
 They’re easily one of Hollywood’s hottest couples; one would think a couple so attractive, charismatic and successful (both as individuals and as partners) must have an easy marriage.
 However, I know the two faced a grave challenge in their marriage from the beginning, with Nicole giving birth to their daughter Sophie (who lives with the birth defect spina bifida, a neural tube defect that is commonly referred to as open spine).